1970 Mustang Mach 1

 Power Train: The high performance gear sets included the 3.91:1 traction lock and the wicked 4.30:1 Detroit Locker along with upgraded suspension pieces designed to handle the additional power and weight of these large engines.

-And don't forget it's limited edition race ready brother, the 1970 Boss 302 Mustang
+Here's the other famous member of the 1970 Mustang family, it's limited edition race ready brother, the 1970 Boss 302 Mustang

 Return from 1970 Mustang Mach 1 to 1970 Stang